zubairehman/flutter_boilerplate_project/README.md

 ```
 Current trigger: push tag with tag's name: `release-production*` or `release-staging*`, `*` can be version name like `-v2.1.0`

-*Publishing* need to provide some information to be able to automatically publish the app to testflight
+*Publishing*:  need to provide some information to be able to automatically publish the app to testflight
 ```yaml
     publishing:
       # have to config